Mastering Your Focal Brand Image -- Your Logo

 If I decided to create a logo for my motorcycle shop that included an image of a car, I would be confusing my target market.
 They would walk into my shop and expect to find cars.
 Put lightly, they may be a little upset to find Harleys on the lot!
 If your brand imaging does not accurately represent your business’ operations, the result is loss of credibility, which, in return, results in loss of revenue!
 You not only need to give the people what they want, you need to give them what they expect.

 Some of you may view what I’ve just revealed to you as a radical concept that limits your creativity.
 This is not the case!
 Think of it as a guideline to brand image creation.
 You will want to stay within the overall guidelines, but within those lines, you’re free to be as creative as you wish!
-This exercise may challenge your creativity and you may even need to seek the help of a professional, but I encourage you to do what is necessary to accurately determine what visual elements work best within your industry and to make them your own.
+This exercise may challenge your creativity and you may even need to seek the help of a professional such as myself, but I encourage you to do what is necessary to accurately determine what visual elements work best within your industry and to make them your own.

 Strategy vs. Personal Preference